Reliable Deck Repairs for La Vernia Homes

 Will homeowners insurance cover deck repair?

-If your deck is damaged by one of these qualifying events, your insurance company may help cover repair or replacement costs after the deductible.
-Normal wear, rot, insect damage, and slow deterioration are rarely covered.
+If your deck is damaged by one of these insured risks, your insurance company may contribute to the cost of fixing or rebuilding the deck, less your deductible.
+However, insurance usually does not cover wear and tear, rot, insect damage, or gradual deterioration.
 These problems fall under routine upkeep.

 The best step is to read your policy carefully and speak with your insurer.
-You’ll want to know the exclusions, limits, and deductible requirements before moving forward.
-If you’re not sure whether your deck’s damage qualifies, a contractor can offer proof of the cause that could strengthen your case with the insurer.
+You’ll want to understand your coverage limits, exclusions, and deductible amounts before filing a claim.
+If you’re uncertain whether your deck’s damage qualifies, a contractor can inspect the damage and document the cause to help with your claim.

 How much should deck repairs cost?